lilrom13/static-queue/README.md

 # TODO

-🔥 while in project, ❌ not done wet ✅ done
+🔥 while in progress, ❌ not done wet ✅ done

 - ✅ have a coffee
 - ✅ enjoy life